 In case you might find it helpful to see a talk that was prepared and delivered similarly to what I describe here, here is one I gave.

 Now, even if you don't have a talk coming up, if you'd like to work toward good public speaking without fear, you might want to plan a brief talk and and practice it per the above.
-If you'd like support in becoming a good public speaker as well as an opportunity to make professional and personal connections, consider joining Toastmasters.
+If you'd like support in becoming a good public speaker as well as an opportunity to make professional and personal connections, consider hiring a tutor or joining Toastmasters.

 Marty Nemko was Toastmasters' Northern California Non-Member Speaker of the Year.
 His newest book, his 8th, is The Best of Marty Nemko.
 He is a career and personal coach.
 He can be reached at firstname.lastname@example.org.